-The pitchbook presentation is a critical milestone in the marketing efforts of funds and funds.
+The pitchbook presentation is a critical milestone in the marketing efforts of funds and CTAs.
 Typically structured as PowerPoint presentations that are branded to complement fund websites, pitchbooks are designed to arouse curiosity for prospects without overloading them with information.

 Pitchbooks, and indeed all marketing materials, must be meticulously designed and executed to convey a firm’s professionalism.
 Silly mistakes like poor grammar, typos, uninteresting graphics and other defects are often enough to alienate potential clients.
 The pitchbook should be concise, clear and reasonably informative.